ChickenProp/chickenprop.github.com/_posts/2024-03-28-uk-crypto-taxes.md

 * If you receive crypto as a gift, you count it as coming in at market price on the day you recieved it.
 I'm not sure exactly how that's meant to be calculated (on any given day, lots of buys and sells happened for lots of different prices on various different legible exchanges; and lots also happened outside of legible exchanges) but I assume if you google "historical bitcoin prices" and use a number you find there you're probably good.
 So it's as if you were gifted cash and used it to buy crypto.
 * Similarly, if you give it away as a gift, it's treated as disposing of it at market price on the day, as if you'd sold it for cash and gifted the cash.
 * I think in both the above cases, if you buy or sell below market price as a favor (to yourself or the seller respectively) you still have to consider market price.
 * If you trade one coin for another, you treat it as disposing of the first for GBP and buying the second for GBP.
-I assume you're supposed to use the market price in both cases, but if those don't match up I dunno what you're supposed to do.
-Not sure if fees are supposed to count for the sale (reducing your profit at the time) or the purchase (reducing your profit later) or what.
+Mark both the sell and the buy at the market price of the second, so that if you're somehow trading £1000 of one coin for £1200 of another, £200 of profits is taxable now.
+I assume you also count fees for the sell, reducing your profit now.

 ### Mining and staking